 - "We should also work to sensibly regulate abortion facilities."

 - "If we don't suggest sensible... regulation of abortion, we will be left with... no choices at all."

-Nineteen Swedish Journalists: Thirteen Swedish reporters traveled to Denver, Colorado in 2008 and interviewed American Right To Life.
-Though they were professional journalists, they could not keep from making their own pro-abortion argument: "America would not have so much opposition to abortion if the procedure were more humane and regulated as it is in Europe."
+Thirteen Swedish Journalists: Thirteen Swedish reporters traveled to Denver to cover a U.S. presidential election and as a group interviewed American Right To Life spokesman Bob Enyart.
+Though allegedly they were professional journalists, they could not keep from making their own pro-abortion argument: "America would not have so much opposition to abortion if the procedure were more humane and regulated as it is in Europe."
 The NAF's Kissling makes the exact same argument.
 American RTL had invited a couple of our nation's leading pro-life activists to attend the event with the Swedes.
 That experience helped to galvanize them to oppose abortion regulations as immoral and working to preserve abortion.
 Today, these advocate only for the right to life and personhood of the unborn child.